Ishay Ribo: Solo singles and albums

 In 2014, Ribo produced his debut album, Tocho Ratzuf Ahavah ("He Is Filled With Continuous Love").
 The third single from the album, "Kol Dodi" ("The Voice of My Beloved"), earned second place at the 2013 Israel Song Festival.
 The album was certified gold.

-In October 2015, Ribo released the first single from his second album, "Mekasheh Achat Zahav" ("A Solid Piece of Gold"), which he wrote in honor of the birth of his second son.
+In October 2015, Ribo released the first single from his second album, "Miksha Ahat Zahav" ("A Solid Piece of Gold"), which he wrote in honor of the birth of his second son.
 In 2016, he released his second album, Pachad Gevahim ("Fear of Heights").
 That album too was certified gold.

 In February 2018, Ribo released the album Shetach Afor ("Gray Area"), which was certified platinum.
-One of the singles on the album, "Lashuv HaBaytah" ("Coming Home"), easily became Ribo's biggest song in Israel, with its music video logging more than 40 million views on YouTube.
-Atop this, the song has over 11 million streams on Spotify as of 2021.
+One of the singles on the album, "Lashuv HaBaita" ("Coming Home"), easily became Ribo's biggest song in Israel, with its music video logging more than 49 million views on YouTube.
+Atop this, the song has over 17 million streams on Spotify as of 2023.

 In 2018, he released "Nafshi" ("My Soul"), a duet sung with Hasidic singer Motty Steinmetz.
-Ribo sings his part in traditional Hebrew pronunciation while Steinmetz sings with a Hasidic pronunciation.
-In January 2019, he released the single "HaLev Shely" ("My Heart").
+Ribo sings his part in traditional Hebrew pronunciation while Steinmetz sings with Hasidic pronunciation.
+In January 2019, he released the single "HaLev Sheli" ("My Heart").
 On 3 September, the single "Seder Ha'avodah" ("Order of the Service") was released, a song which describes the Yom Kippur service in the Temple in Jerusalem.
 These three singles were from his album Elul 5779, released in September 2019.
 This album consists of Selichot hymns and songs relating to Yom Kippur, including covers of songs by Shlomo Carlebach and Rabbi Hillel Paley, whom Ribo wishes to introduce to his secular audiences.

+In March 2024, during the Gaza war, he released the single Porchim L'shuvam, from his fifth album.
+The full album, Sof Chama Lavo, was released in September 2024, on the 10th anniversary of his first album, in a concert at Madison Square Garden.

 Ribo performs in concert throughout Israel, both in general venues and for gender-separated Haredi audiences.
 He often performs with Shlomo Artzi, Omer Adam, Natan Goshen, and Amir Dadon.
 He credits the national-religious sector for about 90 percent of his concert appearances.
 At his concerts, audiences sing the words along with him.